CynicDog/infra-tech-notes/README.md

 ## The Control Plane Overview

-This module explores the network control plane in detail and includes three lessons.
-The first lesson covers the fundamentals of the control plane, focusing on OpenFlow v1.0 and its evolution.
-The second lesson examines examples of SDN controllers, and the final lesson demonstrates how SDN controllers can customize network control.
-A programming assignment and quizzes complement the module.

 ### Introduction to OpenFlow Protocol

 OpenFlow separates the control and data planes in a network.
 The controller communicates with switches through a secure channel and instructs them to update their flow table entries.
 This enables switches to process traffic flows based on predefined rules.